milkey-mouse/swaylock/README.md

 # swaylock

 swaylock is a screen locking utility for Wayland compositors.
-It is compatible with any Wayland compositor which implements one of the following Wayland
+It is compatible with any Wayland compositor which implements the following Wayland protocols:
-protocols:

-- ext-session-lock-v1, or
 - wlr-layer-shell and wlr-input-inhibitor

 See the man page, `swaylock(1)`, for instructions on using swaylock.